hodades/Credit-Card-Fraud-Detection/README.md

 ## **Dataset**

 The dataset used in this project can be downloaded from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
 Once downloaded, upload the dataset to your working environment to run the code.
+Source: Available on Kaggle, this dataset contains credit card transactions made by European cardholders in September 2013.
+It has 284,807 transactions with only 492 fraud cases, making it ideal for anomaly detection since fraud is rare.
+Features:
+Time: Seconds elapsed between this transaction and the first transaction in the dataset.
+V1 to V28: The result of a PCA transformation (Principal Component Analysis) applied to protect the identities of the users.
+Amount: The transaction amount.
+Class: The label for fraud detection.
+1 represents a fraud, and 0 represents a normal transaction.